Stanwick Hall, Northamptonshire: Victorian model farm

 The commonly held consensus in 20th century Stanwick was that Hall Farm was constructed as a model farm by Lord Overstone, Samuel Jones-Loyd, 1st Baron Overstone in the 1860s.
 This has yet to be verified, as the earliest evidence found of his ownership of the farm and Hall is from 1887 but he does appears to have links with the Manor of Stanwick as early as 1862.

-On his death in 1883 most of his vast estate including Hall farm, Stanwick Hall and Ivy Cottage passed to his daughter Lady Wantage, Harriet Loyd-Lindsay, Baroness Wantage whose estate included numerous farms throughout Northamptonshire.
+On his death in 1883 most of his vast estate including Hall Farm, Stanwick Hall and Ivy Cottage passed to his daughter Lady Wantage, Harriet Loyd-Lindsay, Baroness Wantage whose estate included numerous farms throughout Northamptonshire.

-In 1908, she still owns Hall farm, and as a "...token of their great esteem and regard" her Northamptonshire farm tenants arranged a presentation of photographs of themselves for her, taken at their respective farms, including the tenant of Hall farm at this time, Thomas Blackwell.
+In 1908, she still owns Hall Farm, and as a "...token of their great esteem and regard" her Northamptonshire farm tenants arranged a presentation of photographs of themselves for her, taken at their respective farms, including the tenant of Hall Farm at this time, Thomas Blackwell.

-Ivy Cottage
+Dove House, formerly Ivy Cottage

-Ivy Cottage is a largely C17 grade II listed building located towards the west end of the village of Stanwick, in the North Northamptonshire district.